aidansteele/osx-abi-macho-file-format-reference/README.md

 Preamble: I couldn't find this anywhere on Apple's developer documentation website, so I've copied it here for my own benefit.
 If you are going to use this page, I highly recommend the [Github Table of Contents](https://github.com/arthurhammer/github-toc) web browser extension.

-# OS X ABI Mach-O File Format Reference
+#OS X ABI Mach - O File Format Reference

 This document describes the structure of the Mach-O (Mach object) file format, which is the standard used to store programs and libraries on disk in the Mac app binary interface (ABI).
 To understand how the Xcode tools work with Mach-O files, and to perform low-level debugging tasks, you need to understand this information.